Top 30 FAQs

 1. Can I move to Ericeira as a surfer on a Portugal D8 Digital Nomad Visa in 2026?

 Ericeira attracts world-class surfers, earning remote income.
 If you work remotely for non-Portuguese clients and earn €3,820+ monthly, the D8 Digital Nomad Visa is your legal pathway to year-round coastal living.
 You obtain the Ericeira residency permit, retain full legal status for surfing, travel, and income generation, and join thousands of remote professionals living beachside.
+Our partner law firm in Portugal can evaluate your remote work structure and Visa eligibility in 2026.

 2. How do I coordinate my D8 Visa timeline with Ericeira's best surf seasons in 2026?

-3. Can I live in Ericeira on a D7 Passive Income Visa instead of D8 if I work remotely in 2026?
+3. Can I live in Ericeira on a Portugal D7 Passive Income Visa instead of D8 if I work remotely in 2026?

 Ericeira offers a lower cost of living (€1,100–€1,800 for 2-bed rentals vs €1,500–€2,500 in Lisbon central), instant beach and wave access, a thriving expat and nomad community, reliable fiber internet (€30–€45/month), and authentic Portuguese village life alongside global connectivity.
-Being 35 minutes from Lisbon Airport, you maintain international mobility while enjoying coastal tranquility—D8 holders here balance work productivity with daily ocean recreation.
+Being 35 minutes from Lisbon Airport, you maintain international mobility while enjoying coastal tranquility - D8 holders here balance work productivity with daily ocean recreation.

 6. Which Ericeira neighborhoods are best for D8 Visa-holders seeking quiet home-office setups in 2026?